thoughtbot/til/git/merge-a-branch-as-a-single-commit.md

 # Merge all changes from another branch as a single commit:

-Let's say you want to merge `my-feature` (which contain 10 commits) into `develop`:
+Let's say you want to merge `another-branch` (which contains 10 commits) into `master`:

-    git checkout develop
+    git checkout master
-    git merge --squash my-feature #Will stage new files for commit. git commit -m "Merging my-feature branch"
+    git merge --squash another-branch #Will stage new files for commit. git commit